Clortox/dashboard/README.md

 image.

 The qr code generation relies on the program `qrencode`.
-It can be installed on any debian system using `sudo apt install qrencode`
+It can be installed on any debian system using `sudo apt install qrencode`.
+By default the image has a transparent background.
+If you would like a different background, you will need to adjust wifi.cpp to adjust where it is located to your preference.